suzanaiacob/Multiple-Sclerosis-ML-Prediction-and-Sensitivity-Analysis/README.md

 # Multiple Sclerosis ML Prediction and Sensitivity-Analysis

 This is my MIT Project for the course Machine Learning Under a Modern Optimization Lens, taught by the Associate Dean for Business Analytics at MIT, Dr. Dimitris Bertsimas.
-This project was completed in collaboration with my MIT colleague El Ghali Ahmed Zerhouni (egaz@mit.edu).
+This project was completed in collaboration with my MIT colleague El Ghali Ahmed Zerhouni (egaz @ mit.edu ).
 We submitted this for our final project and received a grade of A :)

+The project was open-ended, we were tasked with using any methods on any problem of our choice.

 I am outlining here the overview of the files, for the project overview and conclusions, please read the project report and poster.
 The overall goals of this project are :
 - To build ML models which **accurately predict which treatment to give to which patient**